 Chieftains Museum - Rome.
 Originally the home of Major Ridge, leader of the minority faction of Cherokees who signed the Treaty of New Echota in 1835, resulting in the removal of the Cherokees to the West.
 The house began as a log building c.1794 and was expanded to an eightroom plantation house in the early nineteenth century.
 Its present Colonial Revival appearance is the result of a c.1923 renovation.
 It served as a residence until 1969 and it opened to the public as a museum in 1971.
-It is now privately owned and operated by the nonprofit Chieftains Museum, Inc. The site is designated as a National Historic Landmark-one of only four in Northwest Georgia.
-Rome Heritage trail follows the Oostanaula River flowing by the museum.
+It is now privately owned and operated by the nonprofit Chieftains Museum, Inc. The site is designated as a National Historic Landmark-one of only four in Northwest Georgia

-- Location: 501 Riverside Parkway NE, Rome - National Register of Historic Places/national significance
+- Location : 501 Riverside Parkway NE, Rome - National Register of Historic Places/National significance